danmaps/GridScaper/README.md

   * Hills + Trees (adds generic trees to the rolling hills terrain)
   * The terrain automatically adjusts to pole elevations when URL parameters are used.
 * **Adjustable Line Tension**: Modify the tension of the power lines and observe the corresponding sag between poles.
-* **Multiple Contexts & Environments**: Simulate various settings which influence building styles, density, and environmental elements:
-  * **Settings (Contexts)**: Residential, Commercial, Urban, Rural
-  * **Environments**: Coastal, Mountain, Desert, City
-* **Diverse Equipment Types**: Represent different parts of the power grid, primarily affecting the appearance (color) of poles and crossarms:
-  * Distribution
-  * Sub Transmission
-  * Bulk Transmission
-  * Generation
-* **Dynamic Scene Elements**: The application dynamically adds environmental elements based on selected settings:
-  * **Buildings**: Type, density, and color of buildings change based on the selected "Setting" and "Environment".
-  * **Vegetation**: Trees (generic, palm, pine, urban-style) are added depending on the "Environment" and "Terrain" settings.
-Cacti and tumbleweeds appear in the Desert environment.
-  * **Water Features**: A coastal water body with animated waves and foam is added in the "Coastal" environment.
-  * **Roads/Paths**: Basic roads or paths are added in certain environments.
-  * **Birds**: Animated birds can appear and perch on power lines.
 * **URL Parameterization**: Launch the simulation with predefined configurations for grid dimensions and pole setups.
 * **Data Export**: Download the current scene configuration (poles, spans, terrain, tension) as a JSON file.
 * **Visual Grid Overlay**: Toggle a visual grid on the terrain with coordinate labels that follow the terrain's contour.